joan-ekj/multinational-retail-data-centralisation89/README.md

 ## Installation

-This are required to succesfully run the scripts.
+These are required to succesfully run the scripts.
 - Python (pandas, NumPy)
 - boto3
 - tabula-py